westurner/lunar-test/README.md

 <img src="repo/example6.gif" alt="Demo gif" width="256"/>

 ### What is Lunar Engine?
-**Lunar Engine** (formerly **Librebox**) is an open-source game engine powered by Luau.
+**LunarEngine** (formerly **Librebox**) is an open-source game engine powered by Luau.
 It delivers a sandbox-style API and development model inspired by popular sandbox engines, so existing Luau code runs with minimal changes.

 ### Why Lunar?
 Lunar gives developers full agency over their games - from the code to the engine.
 Build immersive experiences with a familiar interface while maintaining complete ownership of your platform.